 If you know Deming’s teachings, you know that he would approve of one important clarification to his quote: “Uncontrolled variation is the enemy of quality and profit.”

 Unfortunately, uncontrolled variation is legion in home building, and it has only gotten worse in this economy.
 How do we control this variation that seems endemic to our business?
 How do we rein in the mistakes, errors, rework, bloated schedules — the chaos that saps our energy and depletes our margins?
 The key is schedule.
-To get schedule right you have to do so many other things well that schedule serves as the perfect anchor for your Lean operating journey.
+To get schedule right, you have to do so many other things well that schedule serves as the perfect anchor for your Lean operating journey.

 Home building is a never-ending struggle to bring order from chaos.
-Compared to the typical manufacturing operation, the home building factory moves continually and the workers shift from site to site, sometimes working at multiple worksites weekly or even daily.
+Compared with the typical manufacturing operation, the home building factory moves continually and the workers shift from site to site, sometimes working at multiple worksites weekly or even daily.
 Most builders have far more plans than they need and too many options.
 They allow customers to make changes far too late in the process and convince themselves that they have to do it to sell homes.
 The result is scheduling on the fly, where field superintendents call trades the week before or even the day prior to arriving at a site, or even worse, trades have to check every site to see if it’s ready.
 That’s total waste and that’s not Lean.

 After three decades of working with home builders in the U.S., Canada, and Australia, there is one inviolate rule that I have found: The best builders are the best schedulers.
-What follows is a list of what the finest builders do well — not always perfectly, but clearly better than their competitors.
+What follows is a list of what the finest builders do well—not always perfectly, but clearly better than their competitors.
 As one builder pointed out, you can still schedule well without meeting some of these principles, but for each one you skip, it makes having a predictable, airtight schedule more difficult.

 1. Adopt simplification as a daily company mantra, no matter the size or type of product.
 Simplification is not just the domain of the box-on-box production units; it applies equally to large custom homes and everything in between.
 Whether product or process, eliminating excess steps, paperwork, approvals, materials, or trips makes scheduling far easier.